 So we decided to use the power of free software and build a browser that can do both.
 We analysed the code of Chromium and stripped out the functionality which exposes data to others in a way we don‘t like.

-See most important changes here
+See the most important changes in our wiki on GitHub

 Our ambition is to get builds for Debian, Ubuntu, openSUSE, Fedora, RHEL/CentOS, Windows and macOS a couple of days after a new release of Chromium.

-To achieve this, we need help from individuals and organisations, who have the same intention.
+To achieve this, we need help from individuals and organisations who have the same intention.

-Currently there are weeks between a new release of Iridium and Chromium.
+Currently, there are weeks between a new release of Iridium and Chromium.

 Please take this into consideration for your personal usage of the browser as you might be at risk when surfing unknown and potentially dangerous websites!

-We feel, that as an application browser or as browser for trusted websites, this is acceptable.
+We feel that, as an application browser or as browser for trusted websites, this is acceptable.